Nuclear state and level densities of actinides with the shell-model Monte Carlo: Abstract

 \section{Abstract}

-The study of heavy open-shell nuclei requires model spaces that are too large for the direct diagonalization approaches of conventional shell-model calculations.
-The shell-model Monte Carlo (SMMC) method enables calculations of the thermal properties of heavy nuclei in very large model spaces.
+Actinides are of great interest in astrophysics and technology applications since they can fission.
+However, the microscopic calculation of their statistical properties in the presence of correlations poses a major theoretical challenge.
+The configuration-interaction shell-model is a suitable framework to calculate these properties but the required large model spaces are beyond the reach of conventional diagonalization methods.
+The shell-model Monte Carlo (SMMC) method enables calculations in very large model spaces and was applied to nuclei as heavy as the lanthanides.
 Here, we extend the SMMC method to the actinides.
 Fifteen even-even and odd-mass actinides $^{232}$Th, $^{\textrm{234-239}}$U, $^{\textrm{240-243}}$Pu, $^{\textrm{246-248}}$Cm, and $^{250}$Cf are studied using a single-particle model space that is larger than one major shell each for protons and neutrons, with a total dimension of the many-particle space as large as $10^{32}$.
-We use spin projection methods to calculate nuclear level densities and average $s$-wave neutron resonance spacings, both of which are found to be in good agreement with recent experiments.
+We calculate nuclear state densities of these actinides and find they are strongly enhanced in comparison with mean-field densities.
+We use spin projection methods to calculate nuclear level densities and average $s$-wave neutron resonance spacings, both of which are found to be in good agreement with experiments.

-The nuclear level density (NLD) is a fundamental statistical property of nuclei with importance to compound nuclear reactions~\cite{Hilaire2021}, astrophysical abundances and processes~\cite{Arnould2007}, and more.
-Theoretical calculations of these properties in heavy open-shell nuclei have required either highly restricted model spaces, or the use of mean-field approximations (e.g., density function theory \cite{Drut2010}) which miss important correlations between nucleons.
-Accurate calculations of statistical properties at finite temperature in the actinide mass region ($A \sim 240$) require model spaces larger than $10^{30}$, while computational costs currently limit conventional diagonalization methods to model spaces around $10^{11}$ \cite{Tsunoda2017,Shimizu2019}.
-The shell-model Monte Carlo (SMMC)~\cite{Alhassid2017} enables microscopic calculations of nuclear properties in very large model spaces.
+\ssec{Introduction} The nuclear level density (NLD) is a fundamental statistical property of nuclei with importance to compound-nucleus reactions~\cite{Hilaire2021}, astrophysical abundances and processes~\cite{Arnould2007}, and more.
+Theoretical calculations of the statistical properties of heavy open-shell nuclei have required either highly truncated model spaces, or the use of mean-field approximations (e.g., density function theory~\cite{Drut2010}) which miss important correlations between nucleons.
+Accurate calculations of statistical properties in the actinide mass region ($A \sim 240$) require configuration-interaction (CI) shell model spaces larger than $10^{30}$, while computational costs currently limit conventional diagonalization methods to model spaces around $10^{11}$~\cite{Tsunoda2017,Shimizu2019}.
+The shell-model Monte Carlo (SMMC)~\cite{Alhassid2017} method enables microscopic calculations of nuclear properties in the presence of correlations in shell model spaces that are many orders of magnitude larger than what can be treated in conventional methods.
 Previously, the SMMC method has been applied to nuclei as heavy as the lanthanides with $A \sim 160$~\cite{Alhassid2008,Ozen2013,Ozen2015,Alhassid2014,Guttormsen2021,Mercenne2024,DeMartini2025}.

 Several experimental methods have been used to measure NLDs.
 The Oslo method~\cite{Schiller2000,Guttormsen2005,Larsen2011} has been used to measure the NLDs of nuclei across a broad region of the nuclear chart at excitation energies below their neutron separation energies $S_n$.
 In particular, the Oslo method has been used to measure NLDs in several actinides~\cite{Guttormsen2013,Tornyi2014,Laplace2016,Zeiser2019}.